klee669/alphaTheoryOverRegions/README.md

 ```
 This makes an executable file named 'output'.

-* run code with the input file 'input.txt'
+* run code with the input file 'input.txt'.
+This will generate the output file.

 ```
 ./output input.txt